Public lecture series to celebrate 100 years of research

 Difficult Conversations is hosted by Gary Dixon, Pro-Chancellor and Chair of the University’s Council, and facilitated by Turi King, Professor of Public Engagement and Genetics, and co-presenter with Stacey Dooley of BBC Two’s DNA Family Secrets.

 The series also seeks to challenge perceptions on certain topics, and encourage members of the public to consider ‘difficult’ questions which impact us all.

-The first conversation, Tackling hate: Striving for social justice, takes place on Tuesday 9 November 2021 (6.30pm to 7.45pm) and will see Professor Neil Chakraborti, Director of the Centre for Hate Studies, joined by Leicestershire Police Chief Constable Simon Cole and Dr David Wilkin, Honorary Fellow within the School of Criminology.
+The first conversation, Tackling hate: Striving for social justice, takes place on Tuesday 9 November 2021 (6.30pm to 7.45pm) and will see Professor Neil Chakraborti, Director of the Centre for Hate Studies, joined by Leicestershire Police Chief Constable Simon Cole, Honorary Fellow Dr David Wilkin and Research Fellow Dr Amy Clarke, both of the School of Criminology.